Achuttarsing/simple_3d_autoencoder/README.md

 Adapted from [Learning Representations and Generative Models for 3D Point Clouds](https://arxiv.org/abs/1707.02392)

 This repo is designed to run with Google Colaboratory

+### What can I do ?

+With this repo, you can easily train an autoencoder on your own dataset.
+You just have to click on the *"Open In Colab"* button.

+By default, a chair dataset can be downloaded with the ```download_data.sh```

+### What is an autoencoder ?